Cheap Car Upgrades under $1,000 for Used Cars

 Good news!
 You can fix that problem and stop drawing all those judgmental looks every time you accelerate with a simple and inexpensive muffler or exhaust upgrade.
 If you’re happy with your car’s factory performance this is an easy and cheap car upgrade.
 If you want something more…

 Did you know you can eke out some extra horsepower from your car’s engine by improving your exhaust system?
 It’s not too expensive either.
 There are plenty of solid performance exhaust options available under $1,000 (as long as you plan on installing it yourself).
-If you’re looking for a performance boosting exhaust system there’s a couple ways to go:
+If you’re looking for a performance boosting exhaust system there are a couple ways to go:

 Tuned Exhaust: You want performance and you want your car to have a more prominent and improved engine sound.
 These things hum to let everyone know your car is packing a little extra power.
 The more power your car’s engine has, the more impressive these systems sound.